-About Media.net- Media.net is one of the fastest growing contextual ad networks that helps publishers monetize their ad spaces by showing relevant keywords tags.
-The network has a huge base of advertisers who are primarily advertising on the Yahoo Bing network and Media.net provides the ad space for these advertisements.
+Media.net is one of the fastest-growing contextual ad networks that helps publishers monetize their ad spaces by showing relevant keyword tags.
+The network has a vast base of advertisers who are primarily advertising on the Yahoo Bing network, and Media.net provides the ad space for these advertisements.
 The network recently got sold off at a whopping 900 million to a Chinese consortium.
-The company reported a net revenue of 232 million USD for the year 2015 and manages more than 450 million USD of managed ad spend.
-Almost 90% of the company’s revenue comes from the US and has offices across US, Middle East, and India.
+The company reported net revenue of 232 million USD for the year 2015 and manages more than 450 million USD of managed ad spend.
+Almost 90% of the company’s income comes from the US, and it has offices across the US, the Middle East, and India.
 In this article, we are going to discuss how you can place Media.net Ads on your WordPress blog and tips on increasing your overall Media.net revenue.
-In this article, we are going to discuss how much does media.net pay per click.
+In this article, we are going to discuss how much media.net pay per click.

 How Does Media.net Work?

-Media.net’s system makes real-time decisions which are based on several variables including ad formats, ad designs, ad concepts to ensure it keeps on optimizing the placement to generate maximum revenue against each impression for publishers under its network.
+Media.net’s system makes real-time decisions which are based on several variables, including ad formats, ad designs, and ad concepts, to ensure it keeps on optimizing the placement to generate maximum revenue against each impression for publishers under its network.

-If the demand sources are activated, then a real-time bidding takes place where media.net ads compete with various other display ad sources and the winning bid is served on the publisher website thereby increasing the overall ad revenue.
+If the demand sources are activated, then real-time bidding takes place where media.net ads compete with various other display ad sources, and the winning bid is served on the publisher’s website, thereby increasing the overall ad revenue.

 How Much Does Media.net Pay Per Click

-Media.net works on a number of models with its advertisers which includes CPC, CPM, CPL, and CPA.
-All these are translated to a single metric for publishers which is called an effective CPM.
-It means that the publisher is able to earn “this much” revenue per 1000 impressions of media.net ads.
+Media.net works on several models with its advertisers, which include CPC, CPM, CPL, and CPA.
+All these are translated to a single metric for publishers, which is called an effective CPM.
+It means that the publisher can earn “this much” revenue per 1000 impressions of media.net ads.
 So, it is difficult to predict the overall CPC rates for Media.net ads.
 Also, as you can see in the reporting, media.net doesn’t provide any CPC rates or CTR info.
 Thus it is difficult to predict how much media.net pays per click.

 However, if you’re earning $2 CPM for one media.net ad unit and if the click-through rate is accounted to be around 0.5%, then you’re making close to 40 cents per click.
-However, I would like to state here than 0.5% is the double click rate on the media.net ads.
-It means, the user first clicks on the keyword and then clicks on the search ad link to land to the advertiser website.
-Note that, a click is counted only when a user clicks on the search ad link.
+However, I would like to state here that 0.5% is the double click rate on the media.net ads.
+It means the user first clicks on the keyword and then clicks on the search ad link to land on the advertiser’s website.
+Note that a click is counted only when a user clicks on the search ad link.

 Media.net CPC Rates

-Media.net works on a number of models with its advertisers which includes CPC, CPM, CPL, and CPA.
-All these are translated to a single metric for publishers which is called an effective CPM.
-It means that the publisher is able to earn “this much” revenue per 1000 impressions of media.net ads.
+Media.net works on several models with its advertisers, which include CPC, CPM, CPL, and CPA.
+All these are translated to a single metric for publishers, which is called an effective CPM.
+It means that the publisher can earn “this much” revenue per 1000 impressions of media.net ads.
 So, it is difficult to predict the overall CPC rates for Media.net ads.
 Also, as you can see in the reporting, media.net doesn’t provide any CPC rates or CTR info.
-Thus, if you don’t have any info about the number of clicks, you can find the estimated cost per click for your ads and since media.net is not a CPC network, you don’t get to find the rates, unlike Adsense.
+Thus, if you don’t have any info about the number of clicks, you can find the estimated cost per click for your ads, and since media.net is not a CPC network, you don’t get to see the rates, unlike Adsense.